 Foreign Direct Investments

-The government allows 100% foreign direct investment (FDI) under automatic route, no Industrial license requirement, payment of technical know-how fee and royalty for technology transfer under automatic route.
-During April 2000 to September 2015, nearly US $ 1,636.0 mn of FDI came into the electronics sector of India, accounting for 0.6 percent of the total FDI coming into the country.
+The government allows 100% Foreign Direct Investment (FDI) under automatic route, no industrial license requirement, payment of technical know-how fee and royalty for technology transfer under automatic route.
+Cumulative FDI in the electronics sector amounted to US $ 1.97 billion during the period April 2000 to June 2018, accounting for 0.51 % of the total FDI inflows into the country.

 The growing customer base and the increased penetration in consumer durables segment has provided enough scope for the growth of the Indian electronics sector.
 Also, digitisation of cable would lead to increased broadband penetration in the country and open up new avenues for companies in the electronics industry.